SalmanAhmed03/Encryptix/SMS Spam Detection /Readme.md

 SPAM SMS Detection

 This project builds a machine learning model to classify SMS messages as either spam or legitimate (ham).
-We utilize techniques like TF-IDF for text feature extraction and classifiers such as Naive Bayes, Logistic Regression, and Support Vector Machines (SVM) to identify spam messages.
+We utilize techniques like TF-IDF for text feature extraction and classifiers such as Naive Bayes, Logistic Regression to identify spam messages.

 Table of Contents